BitMob/maf-works.com/src/content/works/book-lovemanifesto.md

 The cover design uses colourless debossing to create touchable text.
 In terms of the title design, the Chinese character “(inefficient)” (无效率) replaces the heart (心) in love (愛), responding to the fluidity of the meaning of love.
 Inspired by the philosopher Byung-Chul Han’s concept of Burnout Society, the idea of “(inefficient)” hints at the fact that the act of love cannot be evaluated like the economic performance in a capitalist context.

 Artists’ book, as a way of artistic expression, not only carries out ideas, but their materials and the way of reading also convey the creator’s awareness of materiality and its relationship to contents. (inefficient) LOVE MANIFESTO includes works from seven artists who are highly aware of their use of different mediums and articles from three writers who analyze love from linguistics, architecture and sociology perspectives.

+The book is now held in the collections of Common Imprint (Berlin), Asia Art Archive (Hong Kong), Tai Kwun Contemporary Artists’ Book Library (Hong Kong), and the Thomas J. Watson Library at The Metropolitan Museum of Art (New York).

 Executive Team<br/>
 Concept/Editor-in-Chief: Jolie Zhou<br/>